-Suddenly feeling the need to scream Mariel threw a weed as far as she could.
+Feeling the need to scream Mariel threw a weed as far as she could.
 The fact that it didn’t go very far simply because it was a weed did absolutely nothing for her composure.
-As she sat looking savagely at the roses, deciding that it was definitely luck for them that she had left the shears inside, a shadow fell over the ground.
+As she sat looking savagely at the roses, deciding that it was definitely lucky for them that she had left the shears inside, a shadow fell over the ground.
 Mariel turned and squinted into the sun to see who had come to disturb her semi-quite rage.

 “Yes Rachel, do you need something?”
 She asked when she recognized the form.

 “Yes’m, Mr. Blackwell bids you come in,” the servant answered.
 “He says it is important.”